Chairs, centres and research groups

 Group for Interuniversity Research in Limnology and Aquatic Environment (GRIL)

-The GRIL brings together 38 researchers from 8 Quebec institutions and works to improve understanding of lakes and watercourses and their ecosystems.
 It is considered one of Canada's top research centres in freshwater ecology, with upwards of 200 graduate students, postdoctoral fellows and research professionals.

 Database of Vascular Plants of Canada (VASCAN)